google/android-classyshark/Get Started.md

 # ClassyShark - Get started

 Let's examine the following simplified scenario.
-What if we have a main method that calls a FancyLibrary (simulated dependency.
+What if we have a main method that calls a FancyLibrary (simulated dependency).
 FancyLibrary is a simple Reader/Writer implementation, where a field is written once and accessed many times.
 Our app is using FancyLibrary, as a 3-rd party dependency.
-Here is our app's main code
+Here is our app's main code:

 ``` java
 final FancyLibrary fancyLibrary = new FancyLibrary();